SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 you'll need to include your personal token with each API call.
 You can locate your token here: https://portal.salad.com/api-key

-With all configurations complete, deploying your FastAPI application on Salad is a straightforward process.
+With all configurations complete, deploying your FastAPI application on SaladCloud is a straightforward process.
 Leveraging Salad's platform ensures that your text-to-speech API operates on a robust infrastructure capable of handling demanding tasks cost-effectively.

 Finally, ensure the “AutoStart container group once the image is pulled” option is checked, then click “Deploy”.
 With that, we're ready to go.
 Let's wait for our solution to deploy and then proceed with testing.